EnterpriseDB/barman/doc/manual/42-server-commands.en.md

 If there has been no transaction activity since the last transaction log file switch, the switch needs to be forced using the `--force` option.

+The `--archive` option requests Barman to trigger WAL archiving after the xlog switch.
+By default, a 30 seconds timeout is enforced (this can be changed with `--archive-timeout`).
+If no WAL file is received, an error is returned.